jakemobley/allnewcolors/README.md

-# All New Colors: Mutliuser Flask Blog
+# All New Colors: Multiuser Flask Blog
 Full-stack multiuser flask blog with SQLAlchemy database.

 ## GETTING STARTED